 - 4.3.1.
-The Law Faculty Committee of the Whole shall be the primary policy-setting body for the College.
+The College Faculty Committee of the Whole shall be the primary policy-setting body for the College.
 The Committee may establish rules and regulations governing all aspects of the academic programs of the College and may advise the Law College Administration on any other matter.
 Such rules and regulations shall be published and generally available to interested persons.
-Rules and regulations of the Law Faculty Committee of the Whole shall take effect on their adoption unless otherwise stated.
-The Committee of the Whole may establish standing and temporary committees, designate the manner of their appointment, and delegate to them such authority as it deems appropriate. - 4.3.2.
+Rules and regulations of the College Faculty Committee of the Whole shall take effect on their adoption unless otherwise stated.
+The College Faculty Committee of the Whole may establish standing and temporary committees, designate the manner of their appointment, and delegate to them such authority as it deems appropriate. - 4.3.2.
+The College Faculty Committee of the Whole shall make recommendations to the Chancellor regarding the appointment of the Dean of the College of Law. - 4.3.3.
 The Committee of Tenured Faculty shall make recommendations to the Chancellor with regard to the awarding of continuous appointment and the rank of Associate Professor to members of the Law Faculty, members of the Clinical Law Faculty, and members of the Law Library Faculty.
-Such recommendations shall be in accordance with operative rules of the Board of Regents and the University of Nebraska- Lincoln, and with the promotion and tenure policies of the Law College. - 4.3.3.
+Such recommendations shall be in accordance with operative rules of the Board of Regents and the University of Nebraska- Lincoln, and with the promotion and tenure policies of the Law College. - 4.3.4.
 The Committee of Full Professors shall make recommendations to the Chancellor with regard to the awarding of the rank of Professor to members of the Law Faculty, members of the Clinical Law Faculty, and members of the Law Library Faculty.
-Such recommendations shall be in accordance with operative rules of the Board of Regents and the University of Nebraska-Lincoln, and with the promotion and tenure policies of the Law College. - 4.3.4.
-The Clinical Law Faculty shall assist in the administration of the clinical programs of the College. - 4.3.5.
-The Law Library Faculty shall, in cooperation with the Director of the Law Library, establish the policies and assist in the administration of the Law Library. - 4.3.6.
-Affiliate members of the Law Faculty may attend meetings of the Law Faculty committee of the Whole unless excluded by vote of the Committee.
+Such recommendations shall be in accordance with operative rules of the Board of Regents and the University of Nebraska-Lincoln, and with the promotion and tenure policies of the Law College. - 4.3.5.
+The Clinical Law Faculty shall assist in the administration of the clinical programs of the College. - 4.3.6.
+The Law Library Faculty shall, in cooperation with the Director of the Law Library, establish the policies and assist in the administration of the Law Library.

+4.3.7.
+Affiliate members of the College Faculty may attend meetings of the College Faculty Committee of the Whole unless excluded by vote of the Committee.